mlrun/mlrun/docs/projects/create-load-import-project.md

 since the builder or containers pull the code from the git repo.
 ```

-If you are using containerized Jupyter you may need to first set your Git parameters, e.g. using the following commands:
+If you are using containerized Jupyter you might need to first set your Git parameters, e.g. using the following commands:

 ```
 git config --global user.email "<my@email.com>"